nicolargo/glances/README.rst

 For Fedora/CentOS/RHEL install first *python-devel* package.
 For Windows, just install psutil from the binary installation file.

+*Note 2 (for the Wifi plugin)*: If you want to use the Wifi plugin, you need to install the *wireless-tools* package on your system.

 You can also install the following libraries in order to use optional features (like the Web interface, exports modules, sensors...):